Subscriber and publisher integration guides.

 Publisher flow

-Approved publisher accounts should save the publisher profile before creating the first stream.
+Approved publisher accounts should save the shared public publisher profile before creating the first stream.
+Managed publisher identities and the owning account reuse the same profile.

 /api/portal/publisher/profile

-Approved publisher accounts register the stream metadata, schema, lifecycle, and preview fields before publishing events.
-Publisher control writes are rate-limited separately from event publishing.
+Approved publisher accounts register the stream metadata, schema, and preview fields before publishing events.
+Manage deprecation separately from the contract so lifecycle stays operational rather than editorial.

 /api/portal/publisher/home